 “I’m very persistent, I don’t give up on things,” says Dutesco, who sold his first photograph – a flower – for $5 in 1982.
 “Particularly in light of the Covid pandemic, all of a sudden we’re realising that time matters and everything we’re attached to is so much more precious all of a sudden.
 My wish is for my conversations with the people at the UN to enable us to take this to every single country of the world.”

 The UN is familiar with Dutesco’s work having shown a Sable island exhibition titled A World Without Borders in 2003.
 From one exhibition in New York to 193 exhibitions – all free, footed by the UN and IAMWILD – in 193 countries is quite the leap, idealistic.
-And yet, it is any less realistic than the idea of hundreds of horses surviving hundreds of years on a sliver of sand in the middle of the Atlantic?
+And yet, is it any less realistic than the idea of hundreds of horses surviving hundreds of years on a sliver of sand in the middle of the Atlantic?

 “One thing is for sure – sooner or later, whether six months or a year from now, there is no reason why these nations at large would say no to a project that is being offered for free which talks about conservation and the wellbeing of their lands, just a simple, honest and feel-good type of an experience that kids and adults can benefit from?
 The conditions are that it has to be free [to view], and that 25 per cent of the space in each nomadic museum will present the horses of Sable Island.